Write a little about yourself. Just a paragraph will do.

 favorites in each of those respective categories.

 Movies: I like Sci-Fi, fantasy, kids movies, and dramas.
 I watch

 comedies but they're never my first choice.
 "The Princess Bride" is

-my favorite movie (and I can probably quote the entire
+my favorite movie (and I can quote much of the script).

 Music: I like pop, electronic, symphonic/gothic metal, and